novuhq/connect-readme/README.md

 <h3>Description</h3>
 <p>Explain what you have build in the most detailed way</p>

+The problem this app aims to solve is the lack of a unified time tracking solution for remote teams.
+(I'm talking about you, ADP x Jira)

 <h3>Who are you?</h3>
 <p>Give us your best description who are you, and why you have decided to build this project</p>